Analysis of excited quark propagator effects on neutron charge form factor: Numerical results and discussion

-In Fig.~\ref{fig:GEnTotal}, we show the complete results on the $Q^2$-dependence of the charge form factors of neutron, including both the ground and excited states, in comparison with the experimental data~\cite{Eden:1994,Bruins:1995,Herberg:1999,Ostrick:1999,Passchier:1999,Golak:2001,Bermuth:2003,Madey:2003,Warren:2004,Glazier:2005} plotted as well.
-As expected , the excited states quark propagators positively contribute to the neutron charge form factor and may be nearly fourfold over the one from ground-state quark propagator.
-Obviously, the total result of the neutron charge form factor as shown in Fig.~\ref{fig:GEnTotal} is improved by including the excited states quark propagators, but the work still fails to reproduce the experimental data.
+In Fig.~\ref{fig:GEnTotal}, we show the complete results on the $Q^2$-dependence of the $G_E^n(Q^2)$, including both the ground and excited states in the quark propagators, in comparison with the experimental data~\cite{Eden:1994,Bruins:1995,Herberg:1999,Ostrick:1999,Passchier:1999,Golak:2001,Bermuth:2003,Madey:2003,Warren:2004,Glazier:2005}.
+And we also plot the recent lattice QCD simulation results~\cite{Alexandrou:2017}, which simulations have been reproduced directly at physical pion mass of about 130 MeV.
+As the PCQM results show in Fig.~\ref{fig:GEnTotal}, the excited states quark propagators positively contribute to the $G_E^n(Q^2)$ and may be nearly fourfold over the one from ground-state quark propagator, and the total result of the $G_E^n(Q^2)$ is improved by including the excited states quark propagators as we expected.
+It is found that the total result of $G_E^n(Q^2)$ as shown in Fig.~\ref{fig:GEnTotal} is in good agreement with the lattice QCD values~\cite{Alexandrou:2017}, but it is still lower than experimental data.

+Obviously, the lattice QCD data of the $G_E^n(Q^2)$ shown in Fig.~\ref{fig:GEnTotal} underestimate the experimental ones, especially for $Q^2<0.2$ $GeV^2$.
+As discussed in Ref.~\cite{Alexandrou:2017}, the discrepancy between the lattice QCD results and the experimental data at small $Q^2$ may indicate that a larger spatial volume is required to fully develop the pion contributions.
+In addition, we note that the lattice QCD simulation in Ref.~\cite{Alexandrou:2017} could not count the contributions of the disconnected diagram, which is regarded as the isospin symmetry breaking term and positively shifts the lattice QCD evaluations of the $G_E^n(Q^2)$ as shown in Ref.~\cite{Alexandrou:2019}.
+Likewise, the PCQM is also restricted to the isospin symmetry limit, and hence the PCQM result of $G_E^n(Q^2)$ is consistent with the lattice QCD simulation but poor to the experimental data.
+Therefore, one may argue that it is necessary to consider isospin symmetry breaking for the $G_E^n(Q^2)$ in the PCQM.

-It is noted that the center-of-mass correction plays an important role in relativistic quark models~\cite{Lu2:1998,Tursunov:2014,Dong:1999}.
-Ref.~\cite{Tursunov:2014} reveals that the nucleon mass is very sensitive to the center-of-mass effect, decreasing some 40\%.
-In Ref.~\cite{Dong:1999}, the effects of the center-of-mass motion correction to the electroproduction transition of $N(1440)$ in the relativistic quark model has been studied and reported, while the theoretical results in Ref.~\cite{Lu2:1998} reveal that the center-of-mass correction increases the proton charge form factor by nearly 100\%.
-Thus we have reasons to believe that the neutron charge form factor could be improved by considering the center-of-mass correction in the PCQM.
+Moreover, the center-of-mass correction plays an important role in relativistic quark models~\cite{Lu2:1998,Tursunov:2014,Dong:1999}.
+Ref.~\cite{Tursunov:2014} reveals that the nucleon mass is very sensitive to the center-of-mass effect, reduced by some 40\%.
+In Ref.~\cite{Dong:1999}, the effects of the center-of-mass motion correction to the electroproduction transition of $N(1440)$ in the relativistic quark model have been studied and reported, while the theoretical results in Ref.~\cite{Lu2:1998} reveal that the center-of-mass correction increases the proton charge form factor by nearly 100\%.
+Thus, it is expected that the $G_E^n(Q^2)$ could be improved by considering the center-of-mass correction in the PCQM.